CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/run_cmaq_c6a.2xlarge.md

 output

-If the ec2 instance is configured to use 1 thread per core in the advanced setting, then it will have 4 cores For MPI or parallel applications such as CMAQ it is best to turn off hyperthreading.
+If the ec2 instance is configured to use 1 thread per core in the advanced setting, then it will have 4 cores.

+For MPI or parallel applications such as CMAQ it is best to turn off hyperthreading.

 ![Screenshot of HTOP with hyperthreading off](htop_c6a.2xlarge_hyperthreading_off.png)